matejak/argbash/doc/usage.rst

 #.
 The rest of the file.

+   If you run ``argbash`` with ``--strip user-content`` or ``--strip all`` argument, this section will be missing from the output altogether.
+   Otherwise, the preexisting content is preserved with some noteworthy points:

-   You may notice the ``... <-- needed because of Argbash`` guards that are comments.
+   - You may notice the ``# [ <-- needed because of Argbash`` and ``# ] <-- needed because of Argbash`` guards.
-   The first guard has an opened square bracket, the second guard at the bottom of the file has a closing square bracket.
+     The first guard has an opening square bracket, the second guard at the bottom of the file has a closing square bracket.
+     Don't remove them, they are necessary for ``argbash`` to be idempotent.

-   This content (typically the hand-written content supplied by the user) is treated in the same way as the beginning of the file that is described in point 1.
+   - This part of the file (typically the hand-written content supplied by the user) is treated in the same way as the beginning of the file that is described in point 1.
      However, thanks to the opened and closed square brackets, no changes to it will be made.

-   If you run ``argbash`` with ``--strip script`` or ``--strip all`` argument, this section will be missing from the output.

 Parsing code and script body together